Denmarks Social Democrat Leader Forms Leftist Govt - UrduPoint

 - Climate plan - "It is a political document, one of the first in the world, that really defines green ambitions," she said, highlighting a key concern for voters and leftist parties.

-"We will develop a climate plan, a binding law on climate and reduce greenhouse emissions by 70 percent by 2030," she continued.
+"We will develop a climate plan, a binding law on climate and reduce greenhouse emissions by 70 percent by 2030," Frederiksen continued.

 With 25.9 percent of the vote, her party retreated slightly from 26.3 percent in 2015, but remained the country's leading party.
 The "left bloc" has a majority with 91 seats out of 179 in the Folketing, the Danish Parliament.